underpostnet/engine/cli.md

   --expose                                        Enables service exposure for the runner execution.
   --conf-server-path <conf-server-path>           Sets a custom configuration server path.
   --underpost-root <underpost-root>               Sets a custom Underpost root path.
-  --cron-jobs <jobs>                              Comma-separated list of cron jobs to run before executing the script.
+  --cmd-cron-jobs <cmd-cron-jobs>                 Pre-script commands to run before cron job execution.
+  --deploy-id-cron-jobs <deploy-id-cron-jobs>     Specifies deployment IDs to synchronize cron jobs with during execution.
   --timezone <timezone>                           Sets the timezone for the runner execution.
   --kubeadm                                       Sets the kubeadm cluster context for the runner execution.
   --k3s                                           Sets the k3s cluster context for the runner execution.